Your choices after 16

 Where to study

-You can stay at your current school or move to a sixth form at a different school, a sixth form college or further education college, or another college.
-See a list of sixth forms and sixth form colleges
+You can stay at your current school or move to a sixth form at a different school, a sixth form college, a further education college or another college.

 What qualifications you can get

-- at least five GSCEs at grades A* to C (or an equivalent) and
+- at least five GSCEs at grades 4 to 9 (or an equivalent), and

-- Bs in the subjects you want to study.
+- strong GCSE grades in the subjects you want to study

 Get an apprenticeship or start a traineeship